jvmiert/visage/readme.md

         - https://github.com/immerjs/immer
         - https://immerjs.github.io/immer/
         - https://immerjs.github.io/immer/update-patterns/
+- Since we have a catch all, currently favicons calls are also getting caught
+    - fix this by only accepting route requests related to rooms and return rest with 404
 - Maybe implement this card for homepage:
     - https://tailwindcomponents.com/component/ui-design-subscription-card
 - Implement proper room leaving